 Abbreviations: ACH = acute COVID-19 hospitalisation; GW = general ward; ICU = intensive care unit; CVS = continuous ventilation support; A = annual vaccination; B = biannual vaccination

-As shown in , the model presented in the submission excluded consideration of any potential benefits of antiviral treatment of COVID-19.
+As shown in Figure 5, the model presented in the submission excluded consideration of any potential benefits of antiviral treatment of COVID-19.
 The exclusion of the potential benefits of antiviral treatments might be appropriate if the studies informing the economic evaluation permitted inclusion of subjects who received treatment with antivirals prior to hospitalisation and if antivirals were available to a similar extent as they are in the Australian setting.
 However, this is not the case and some of the studies informing the economic evaluation (e.g., Caffey 2024 and Tartof 2024) actively excluded patients who had received antiviral therapies.
 Thus, the model potentially overestimates the benefit of raxtozinameran in the proposed circumstances of use, given that antiviral treatments are available on the PBS for patients with SARS-CoV-2 infection.
 The PSCR argued that incorporating the benefits of antivirals in the model would be impractical due to structural complexity and uncertainty.
 The ESC considered that, given that the PBAC has listed the antivirals on the PBS on the basis that they reduce the likelihood of hospitalisation due to COVID-19, it would be appropriate for the model to reflect the reduced risk of hospitalisations due to availability of these therapies.
 Antivirals are a treatment option on the PBS for non-hospitalised patients who are at high risk of progression to severe COVID-19, regardless of vaccination or previous infection status.
 The ESC noted that sensitivity analyses around the baseline risk of hospitalisation indicated the model would be sensitive to incorporation of the effect of antivirals on baseline rates of hospitalisation.
 The ESC advised that it would be appropriate for the model to include estimates of the proportion of patients using antivirals in each population and apply the reduced risk of hospitalisation when antivirals are used, at rates as previously accepted by the PBAC.
 The pre-PBAC response argued that changes to the economic model to include antivirals were not necessary, suggesting that inclusion of additional baseline risks and antiviral costs, would likely improve cost-effectiveness for raxtozinameran compared to no booster vaccination.
 The response claimed that unvaccinated patients are more likely to receive an antiviral to avert progression to severe disease (hospitalisation), noting that the baseline risk of progressing to severe disease (hospitalisation) for unvaccinated patients is considerably higher than for vaccinated and/or previously infected patients.

-The key components of the economic evaluation are summarised in .
+The key components of the economic evaluation are summarised in Table 14.